Tests

 The Pre-ACT is a practice version of the ACT that helps 9th-grade students prepare for the official ACT college entrance exam.
 It provides an early indication of academic strengths and areas for improvement, as well as insights into career interests.
 The Pre-ACT covers four key subjects: English, Math, Reading, and Science, just like the ACT.

-All 9th-grade students took the Pre-ACT during the school day on October 30, 2024 and results were distributed to students on December 13, 2024.
+All 9th-grade students took the Pre-ACT during the school day on October 15, 2025 with results distributed to students the week of December 8..

 PSAT